Arvid Mörne

-Life
+Biography

-Mörne was born in Kuopio.
-He obtained a master's degree in literature and history at the University of Helsinki in 1897, and a PhD in 1910.
+Mörne was born in Kuopio to Arvid Oscar Mörne and Maria Gustava Lindroos.
+He graduated in 1894 and obtained a master's degree in literature and history at the University of Helsinki in 1897, and a PhD in 1910.
 He worked as a superintendent at the Nyland's folk high school Finns between 1899 and 1909, and as a teacher at the same school between 1909 and 1911.
-He was forced to leave this position after his involvement in the General Strike of 1905.
+He was forced to leave this position after his involvement in the General Strike of 1905, where led a deputation that entered the house of Governor-General Obolensky, where the Senate was assembled, and demanded its resignation.

-He became a docent of nedijnji at the University of Helsinki in 1913, a position he held until 1943.
+He became a docent of Finnish literature at the University of Helsinki in 1913, a position he held until 1943.
 He worked at the newspapers Nyländska posten (1900–1902) and Veckans Nyheter (1902–1904) and also at Arbetaren and Helsingforsposten.
 He was also a literature critic for the newspapers Dagens Press and Svenska Pressen.

+Throughout his early career, Mörne was drawn to three political movements: the Sweden-Finnish national movement, the social democratic labour movement, and the activist resistance party.
+He never formally joined any of them, holding that his commitment to the Swedish-speaking minority's cause was incompatible with membership in a socialist party, and vice versa.

+The violence in connection with the November strike of 1917 caused Mörne to distance himself from the revolutionaries and he took a stand for the white side when the Finnish Civil War broke out in 1918.
+At that time, he was no longer a member of the Finnish Social Democratic Party, but had almost become a social liberal.
+In the early 1930s, he publicly opposed the Lapua movement.
+During the Second World War, he made no secret of his strong aversion to Nazism and fascism.
+During this period, he emerged as one of the Nordic countries' foremost representatives of democratic contingency poetry against the totalitarian tendencies in Europe, and published articles on the oppression of linguistic and ethnic minorities in, among others, Dagens Press and Göteborgs Handels- och Sjöfartstidning.

 His socialistic viewpoints would be reflected in his poetry, but he also felt strong for the weakest and for the Finnish archipelago nature.
 He also wrote the lyrics for the popular Swedish song "Båklandets vackra Maja" (with music composed by Hanna Hagbom).

 He was married to the actress Signe Hagelstam and had three children.
 His works would eventually become more popular after his death in Kauniainen in 1946, and today he is considered one of the prime Finnish poets of the 20th century.

 The Arvid Mörne competition in literature is named after him and given every year by Svenska Folkskolans Vänner.

+In Kaivopuisto in Helsinki there is a sculpture of Arvid Mörne.
+The memorial was commissioned by Viktor Jansson and completed in 1951 to commemorate Mörne's 75th birthday.